 For children with a greater than 44-week corrected gestational age, follow the risk criteria set out in Royal College of Paediatric and Child Health guidance for assessing children admitted to hospital with COVID-19.
 For preterm babies with a corrected gestational age of less than 44 weeks, seek specialist advice.

-Do not routinely use corticosteroids to treat COVID-19 in people who do not need supplemental oxygen, unless there is another medical indication to do so.
+Do not use corticosteroids to treat COVID-19 in people who do not need supplemental oxygen.